lesfleursdelanuitdev/ligneous-gedcom/README.md

 - **Find relationships** — Discover how people are connected, calculate degrees of relationship, trace family lines
 - **Detect potential duplicates** — Identify records that might refer to the same person, with explanations and confidence scores
-- **Validate data quality** — Understand what's missing, what's inconsistent, and what needs attention
+- **Validate data quality** — Understand what's missing, what's inconsistent, and what needs attention ✅
-- **Explore interactively** — Navigate family trees naturally, ask questions, follow connections
+- **Explore interactively** — Navigate family trees naturally, ask questions, follow connections ✅
-- **Export meaningful subsets** — Extract specific branches, regions, or time periods for sharing or analysis
+- **Export meaningful subsets** — Extract specific branches, regions, or time periods for sharing or analysis ⚠️ (Branch export: ✅, Region/Time filters: 🔄 In progress)

 ## What This Tool Does Not Do